Celebrity Brands That Aren’t Trying To Rob You

-In the mission statement for Being Frenshe, Ashley writes that she began the idea for this company during the pandemic when she took such pleasures in the little things.
-Little scents that gave her a boost of serotonin like Trader Joe’s jasmine rice and such that kept her sane.
+In the mission statement for Being Frenshe, Ashley writes that she began the idea for this company during the pandemic when she took such pleasure in the little things.
+Little scents that gave her a boost of serotonin-like Trader Joe’s Jasmine Rice and such, that kept her sane.

 “My vision for Being Frenshe is to create high-quality products that help people feel good, and to offer them at accessible prices.”

 It feels nice to know that there are a few celebs out there that realize we aren’t all rolling in cash.
 I may be willing to splurge on a few good products here and there, but I can’t keep shelling out $50 on a serum.